 However, one of the most notable deviations that the 2015 title had in comparison with the previous main entries in the franchise was the lack of the split screen options.
 While the creators cited technical issues for foregoing the series staple, fans were not happy.
 And we would not be too wrong to assume that this was one of the primary reasons why the title did not do too well commercially.
 For Halo 6, therefore, we want 343 Industries to bring this feature back.

 Other possibilities are that Spartan Locke may be brought back as one of the main focuses in Halo 6.
-Fans had observed that the character had a lot of potential to be explored, and Halo 6 might just be the platform to be able to do that.
+Fans had observed that the character had a lot of potential to be explored further, and Halo 6 might just be the platform to be able to do that.

 Halo 6 Trailer